dmayo0317/project3/README.md

 By saying the magic words, "Like a good neightbor, CDMT is there!"

 The Project 3: Feed Jeff Team decided to create a prototype website to help Jeff sruvive on his limited budget!
 Our initial website is strictly a way of measuring different prices of the most essential items for every students' diet: <b>Ramen</b>, <b>Pizza</b>, and <b>Mac and Cheese</b>.
-This prototype is currently only designed to handle two different store databases: <b> Walmart </b> located at 11210 Potranco Rd, San Antonio, TX 78253 and <b> WholeFoods </b> located at (INSERT ADDRESS HERE).
+This prototype is currently only designed to handle two different store databases: <b>Walmart</b> located at 11210 Potranco Rd, San Antonio, TX 78253 and <b>WholeFoods</b> located at 255 E Basse Rd
+San Antonio, TX.
 We are in very heated debates with other stores that all currently in a bidding war to use our website and boost their business.

 <p align="center">
 <img src= "http://cdn.abclocal.go.com/content/wpvi/images/cms/513058_1280x720.jpg"  width="300" height="200">